shopware/docs/resources/accessibility/storefront/index.md

 {% endif %}
 ```

 If the block `component_list_items` is being extended, the new accessibility change can already be considered.
-If the change was rolled out without feature flag, the extension still assumes a `<div class="list-item">` which would likely result in incorrect HTML:
+If the change was rolled out without a feature flag, the extension still assumes a `<div class="list-item">` which would likely result in incorrect HTML:
 ```twig
 {% sw_extends '@Storefront/storefront/component/list.html.twig' %}